Combined Honours Physics and Astronomy

 |Total Credits Year 2||33|

 5Computing skills at the level of PHYS 210 are required in the specialization.
-With written permission of the Undergraduate Advisor, students who already have these skills may replace PHYS 210 with 3 credits of electives.
+With written permission of the Undergraduate Advisor, students who already have several CPSC courses may be granted permission to replace PHYS 210 with PHYS 410.

 6Students who are interested in taking MATH 320+MATH 321 are advised to substitute MATH 226+227 for MATH 217.
 MATH 200+MATH 317 can also be substituted for MATH 217.
 Either substitution would require using 3 credits of Science elective for MATH 227 or MATH 317.